ivangeevo/tough_environment/## Features.md

 #### Configuration Settings in Mod Menu for:
 * Hardcore Mining Speed (slower overall speed)
-* Block Breaking Restrictions - Makes blocks unbreakable if the player is not using the correct tool
 * Stratification Toughness - Makes some blocks that are considered higher strata than stone level blocks require higher level pickaxes to mine effectively
+* Strata Based Block Breaking Restrictions - Makes blocks almost unbreakable if the player is not using the correct tool

 ### Changed: